ritik-prog/nft-mint-website/README.md

 1. **Understanding of Blockchain Technology**: To work on a blockchain-based project, it’s important to have a good understanding of the underlying technology.
 You should know the basics of how blockchain works, what a wallet is, and how transactions are made.

 2. **Access to a Blockchain Wallet**: Since the project involves a blockchain wallet, you should have a working wallet that is compatible with the blockchain network being used.
-This can include wallets like [MetaMask](https://metamask.io/){:target="_blank" rel="noopener"}, [Coinbase Wallet](https://www.coinbase.com/wallet/downloads){:target="_blank" rel="noopener"}, or any other wallet that supports the blockchain being used.
+This can include wallets like [MetaMask](https://metamask.io/){:target="_blank"}, [Coinbase Wallet](https://www.coinbase.com/wallet/downloads){:target="_blank"}, or any other wallet that supports the blockchain being used.

 ### Key Requirements for Building and Hosting a ReactJS Project

-1. [Node.js and npm CLI](https://nodejs.org/en/){:target="_blank" rel="noopener"} are installed on your local machine to manage packages and dependencies for your project.
+1. [Node.js and npm CLI](https://nodejs.org/en/){:target="_blank"} are installed on your local machine to manage packages and dependencies for your project.

-2. [Vercel CLI](https://vercel.com/docs/cli){:target="_blank" rel="noopener"} is installed on your local machine to deploy the project to a hosting service (Installing npm is a prerequisite for installing Vercel).
+2. [Vercel CLI](https://vercel.com/docs/cli){:target="_blank"} is installed on your local machine to deploy the project to a hosting service (Installing npm is a prerequisite for installing Vercel).

 > In addition to the prerequisites mentioned above, working with blockchain and React projects also requires familiarity with **testnets**.